apiel/zicBox/NOTE.md

 ## Pixel TODO

-- TODO add thickness to line

-- TODO make single config file...
-- TODO define first audio engine and then load them...

-- TODO for generic encoder, make a square around the value...

 - TODO make dustscript part of the repo instead to be external dependency...

 - TODO get rid of SDL component andunify everything